sakaki-/archlinux-on-b3/README.md

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/excito/b3/Excito_b3.jpg" alt="Excito B3" width="250px" align="right"/>
 This project contains a bootable, live-USB image for the Excito B3 miniserver.
 You can use it as a rescue disk, to play with Arch Linux, or as the starting point to install Arch Linux on your B3's main hard drive.
 You can even use it on a diskless B3.
 No soldering, compilation, or [U-Boot](http://www.denx.de/wiki/U-Boot/WebHome) flashing is required!
 You can run it without harming your B3's existing software; however, any changes you make while running the system *will* be saved to the USB (i.e., there is persistence).

-As of release 1.1.0, the current [linux-kirkwood-dt kernel](https://github.com/archlinuxarm/PKGBUILDs/tree/master/core/linux-kirkwood-dt) from [archlinuxarm.org](http://archlinuxarm.org) is used.
-This will automatically be updated (along with all other packages on your system) when you execute `pacman -Syu`.
+As of release 1.1.0, the current [linux-kirkwood-dt](https://github.com/archlinuxarm/PKGBUILDs/tree/master/core/linux-kirkwood-dt) kernel from [archlinuxarm.org](http://archlinuxarm.org) is used.
+Accordingly, this will automatically be updated (along with all other packages on your system) whenever you issue `pacman -Syu`.
 > For those interested, this is possible (_without_ requiring a U-Boot reflash) because the image actually boots an interstitial kernel to begin with.
 This first kernel (whose version never changes) runs a script from its integral initramfs to patch the 'real' archlinuxarm kernel in `/boot`, set up the command line, load the patched kernel into memory, and then switch to it (using `kexec`).
 The script fragment `/boot/kexec.sh` carries this out, and you can edit this file if you like (for example, to modify the kernel command line).

 The image may be downloaded from the link below (or via `wget`, per the following instructions).